 We also host bi-weekly Zoom support groups with invited expert speakers.
 Contact Jessica Biggs at email@example.com to learn more.

 The largest clinical and research databases of cavernous angioma (CCM) patients in the US contain a disproportionately small number of Black patients.
-We do not understand the reasons for this disparity yet, but we suspect it is the result of a combination of lower diagnosis rates and, possibly, mistrust of medical research efforts.
-With our new knowledge about interventions like diet and treating sleep apnea, it is more critical than ever that all patients receive timely diagnosis, information, and opportunities to participate in research and clinical trials.
-In fact, the Federal Drug Administration expects that treatment developers will plan trials that reflect the populations that will be taking the medicines.
+We don’t understand the reasons for this disparity yet, but with our new knowledge about interventions like diet and treating sleep apnea, it is more critical than ever that all patients receive timely diagnosis, information, and opportunities to participate in research and clinical trials.

-To address the disparity, Angioma Alliance has received generous funding from the Julian Grace Foundation to hire an individual to lead a national effort we have named Breaking Barriers.
-To learn more about our plans, please view our Breaking Barriers 2021 presentation.
+To address the disparity, Angioma Alliance has received generous funding from the Julian Grace Foundation and Global Genes to lead a national effort we have named Breaking Barriers for Black Health Empowerment.
+To learn more about our vision, please view our Breaking Barriers 2021 presentation.

 Jessica Biggs, MPH has joined Angioma Alliance as our Health Equity Program and Outreach Specialist.
 Her work includes listening to Black patients to help us to understand your diagnostic and care challenges, building a community of Black patients to optimize support and disease knowledge, working with other organizations and media to increase awareness of CCM in the larger Black community, and evaluating Angioma Alliance’s programs and Centers of Excellence with a DEI lens to improve care.